-All investigators are highly trained in such areas as interviewing, death investigations, forensics, crime scenes, fingerprinting, surveillance, and much more.
+All investigators are highly trained in interviewing, death investigations, forensics, crime scenes, fingerprinting, surveillance, and much more.

 Illegal drug activity is a primary concern of the department.
 A full-time narcotics officer is assigned to the Southwest Narcotics Task Force.
 The Stark County Sheriff’s Department also assigns one of its deputies to the Task Force.
 Together, the Task Force has been the strongest in years and continues to fight the war on drugs.

 IF YOU HAVE A TIP PLEASE CALL BADLANDS CRIMESTOPPERS AT (701) 456-7754 or (701) 456-7759 or click on the “Silent Hotline” logo below to send a tip via form mail.
 YOU MAY REMAIN ANONYMOUS!!

 Comments and questions regarding the Criminal Investigations Division can be directed to Sergeant Travis Leintz at:

 Phone: 701-456-7608 or email at Sgt.
 Travis Leintz.